opnfv/functest/docs/userguide/runfunctest.rst

     12: vims
     13: rally

-The tests are executed as follow:
+The tests are executed in the following order:

  * Basic scenario (vPing, vPing_userdata, Tempest)
  * Controller suites: ODL or ONOS or OpenContrail
- * Feature projects
+ * Feature projects (promise, vIMS)
- * vIMS
  * Rally (benchmark scenario)

 At the end of an automated execution, everything is cleaned.
-We keep only the users/networks that have been statically declared in 'https://git.opnfv.org/cgit/functest/tree/testcases/VIM/OpenStack/CI/libraries/os_defaults.yaml'_
+Before running Functest, a snapshot of the OpenStack configuration (users, tenants, networks, ....) is performed.
+After Functest, a clean mechanism is launched to delete everything that would not have been properly deleted in order to restitute the system as it was prior to the tests.